-I’ve always been fascinated by how things that seem like a nice easy website project can become complex, stressful and expensive.
-It’s not just the normal “things take longer than you expect” effect from project management.
+I’ve always been fascinated by how things that seem like a nice easy website project can gradually become complex, stressful and expensive.
+It’s not just the normal “things take longer than you’d expect” effect from all types of project management.
 Something more profound is going on when building digital products.
 There are several interesting issues that cause website projects to be harder than you’d expect:

 1. Unknowable scope

-You never really know in advance what you actually need a website to do.
+You never really know in advance what it is that you actually need a website to do.
 Even the best planning, user experience mapping and project scoping won’t capture all the possible things that users may want to do on your site or all the features that you may want to put in front of your users.
-In the world of construction and engineering they have a concept called a “change order” these are supposed to track changes to the scope, but in software development, it’s possible that the scope isn’t even known in the first place.
+In the world of construction and engineering they have a concept called a “change order” these are supposed to track changes to the scope of a project, but in software development, it’s possible that the scope isn’t even known in the first place.

 2. Hidden dead-ends